learn-co-students/nyc-web-080618/25-lexical-scope-and-closures/README.md

 ---
 - Variable Scope in JavaScript: Lexical scope means that scope is defined by author-time decisions of where functions are declared.
 [From You Don't Know JS](https://github.com/getify/You-Dont-Know-JS)

+- From the [MDN Article on Closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures): "The word 'lexical' refers to the fact that lexical scoping uses the location where a variable is declared within the source code to determine where that variable is available.
+Nested functions have access to variables declared in their outer scope."

+- In other words, scope in JavaScript is determined by _where_ variables are defined in our code.
+There can also be a variety of scopes in our code, ranging from very local to global.

-- Each scope is like its own 'bucket' in JavaScript––our variables live within a space and can reach out to an outer scope:
+- Each scope is like its own 'bucket' in JavaScript––our variables live within a space and can reach out to an outer scope.
+Think of scope as moving in one direction––functions can reach "up" to variables in their outer scope, but not the other way around:

 ```javascript
 var name = 'jon'